SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 # Computer Quiz Game
 ####  This website has been created as the second Milestone project for Code Institute's Full Stack Software Development Diploma.In this project, i have created a fun & interactive, multiple-choice quiz.
-The aim of the game is to encourage the user to take part  test their general knowledge skills what he/she know about computerand have a bit of fun.
+The aim of the game is to encourage the user to take part  test their general knowledge skills what he/she know about computer and have a bit of fun.
 ### It was built using HTML, CSS and JavaScript.